Italy's marinas are the best in the Mediterranean because of their proximity to artistic and natural beauty in addition to ultra-modern facilities.

 This is the only port located on the island of the same name, the largest of the Egadi Islands.
 It is located in the inlet called Cala Principale, a strip of land between Punta del Faraglione and Punta di S. Nicola.
 The pier extends almost 90 metres southwards from the main wharf and plunges into the cove.
 In the southern part, a well-protected dock houses quays and yards for tourist use.

-At the port of Favignana, you can see many different types of boats: pleasure boats, fishing boats, tuna boats, ferries and hydrofoils.
-Numerous nautical services can be hired in the town.
+At the tourist port of Favignana, you can see many different types of boats: pleasure boats, fishing boats, tuna boats, ferries and hydrofoils.
+Numerous nautical services can be found in the town.

 It has always seemed indecent to me not to go and see everything in the world.
 One should sail on all the oceans, discover all the ports.